7RU7H/Archive/Tools/Network-Based/Proxying-And-Pivoting/Chisel.md

 **Ran either on Attack box or target box as a server or client** - you need to chain servers and client back to your endpoint server on your attacking machine

 - Regarding `--socks5` and `:socks`
-	- *"When the chisel server has `--socks5` enabled, remotes can specify "socks" in place of remote-host and remote-port.The default local host and port for a "socks" remote is 127.0.0.1:1080.
+	- *"When the chisel server has `--socks5` enabled, remotes can specify "socks" in place of remote-host and remote-port.
+The default local host and port for a "socks" remote is 127.0.0.1:1080.
 Connections to this remote will terminate at the server's internal SOCKS5 proxy."*

 - Regarding `--reverse` and `R:`...
 TLDR: `--reverse` allows reverse port forwarding, `R:` perform reverse port forward
 	- *"When the chisel server has `--reverse` enabled, remotes can be prefixed with `R` to denote that they are reversed.
 That is, the server will listen and accept connections, and they will be proxied through the client which specified the remote.
 Reverse remotes specifying "`R:socks`" will listen on the server's default socks port (1080) and terminate the connection at the client's internal SOCKS5 proxy."*